phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

     mov dword [0xb8000], 0x2f4b2f4f
     hlt
 ```
-There are some new assembly lines:
+There are some new commands:

 - `global` exports a label (makes it public).
 As `start` will be the entry point of our kernel, it needs to be public.
 - `BITS 32` specifies that the following lines are 32-bit instructions.
 We don't need it in our multiboot header file, as it doesn't contain any runnable code.